 If you’re in the “glass half full” camp with me, I’ve got some refreshing news to share with that nagging voice in the rule-following part of your brain telling you to dust off your back-to-school routine.

-In my experience dealing with routines, I have found that the vast majority of times, it is significantly easier, faster, and more intuitive to simply “fall” into a new routine once your new schedule officially starts, versus force a new routine before it’s actually necessary.
+In my extensive experience with routines, it’s often easier, faster, and more intuitive to simply “fall” into a new routine once a new schedule officially starts, versus trying to force a new routine before it’s actually necessary.

 EXAMPLE #1 – Bedtimes:

 Once school starts, your children will naturally feel tired earlier in the evening simply because they woke up earlier in the morning.

 Of course, I can’t promise bedtime will magically be stress-free, but it will most likely be easier to get them in bed earlier once school starts, versus trying to force an earlier bedtime the last couple weeks of summer when they are full of energy.

 Yes, they might feel more tired during the first week of school — but teachers know this and plan for this.
 Their bodies will adjust within that first week and they’ll be sleeping like normal again soon.

 EXAMPLE #2 – Lunches: